XUHUAKing/CDR-download-scripts/README.md

 ```

 will generate testset with SRST type AND medium reflection.

+Considering some methods may require input image in size of a multiple 32, we also provide an argument ```--crop32```, which will generate images in size of its nearest 32's multiples.

 ## Output
 You must specify the output folder with ```--output``` argument.